-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
+If you get authorized inpatient care at an out-ofnetwork hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.

-Inpatient hospital care (continued)

-stay in the hospital overnight, you might still be considered an outpatient.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) costs for you and a companion.
+Prior authorization rules apply.
+Contact Member Services for details regarding the plan's policy for transplant travel coverage.
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood that you need.
+Physician services Note : To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435-lnpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Inpatient services in a psychiatric hospital

-Covered services include mental health care services that require a hospital stay.

-You are covered for 90 days per benefit period.

-A benefit period begins the day you go into a hospital or skilled nursing facility.
-The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
+Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
+For inpatient mental health stays, you pay You are covered for 90 days per benefit period. per benefit period: A benefit period begins the day you go into a hospital or skilled nursing facility.
+The benefit period ends when you haven't \$0 copayment per day for days 1-90. received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.

-There is a 190-day lifetime limit for inpatient services in a freestanding psychiatric hospital.
+Your inpatient benefits are based upon the date of admission.
+If you are admitted to an inpatient mental health facility in There is a 190-day lifetime limit for inpatient services in a freestanding psychiatric hospital.
 The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital.

-For inpatient mental health stays, you pay per benefit period:

-\$0 copayment per day for days 1-90.
+2024 and are not discharged until 2025, the a general hospital.